Klaus Voormann: Association with the Beatles

 In the early 1960s, Voormann decided to leave Germany and move to London.
 George Harrison invited him to live in the Green Street flat in London's Mayfair, formerly shared by all four members of the Beatles: Lennon had moved out to live with his wife Cynthia Lennon, and McCartney went to live in the attic of the home of the parents of his girlfriend Jane Asher.
 Voormann lived with Harrison and Ringo Starr for a time, before finding work as a commercial artist and renting an apartment of his own.
 He returned to Hamburg in 1963, where he founded a band called 'Paddy, Klaus & Gibson' with Paddy Chambers on guitar and vocals, Voormann on bass and vocals and Gibson Kemp on drums.

 Voormann secretly married his first wife, Christine Hargreaves, an English actress, at Hampstead Register Office in London on 29 November 1965.
 The couple separated in 1971, after five years of marriage.
-While not legally separated, he moved out of their home to live at Olivia and George Harrison's Friar Park in Henley-on-Thames, Oxfordshire.
+While not legally separated, he moved out of their home to live at Olivia Arias and George Harrison's Friar Park in Henley-on-Thames, Oxfordshire.
 (Hargreaves died from a spontaneous brain haemorrhage at University College Hospital in Fitzrovia on 9 August 1984, aged 45.
 The couple were still married at the time of Hargreaves' death.)

 In 1965, Voormann returned to London and was asked by Lennon to design the sleeve for the album Revolver.
 Voormann had a style of "scrapbook collage" art in mind.
 The cover went on to win the Grammy Award for Best Album Cover, Graphic Arts.
 Voormann later designed the cover art for Harrison's 1988 single "When We Was Fab", which included the image of Harrison from the cover of Revolver along with an updated drawing in the same style.

 He was a member of Yoko Ono and Lennon's Plastic Ono Band, with Ono, Alan White and Eric Clapton, playing on their album Live Peace in Toronto 1969, recorded in Toronto on 13 September that year, prior to the break-up of the Beatles.

 After the Beatles disbanded, there were rumours of them reforming as the Ladders, with Voormann on bass as a replacement for Paul McCartney, but the plan never materialised.
 This line-up (Voormann, Lennon, Harrison and Starr) did perform on Starr's 1973 song "I'm the Greatest".
 Voormann served as the three former Beatles' bassist of choice through the mid-1970s, playing on Lennon's albums John Lennon/Plastic Ono Band (1970), Imagine (1971), Some Time in New York City (1972), Walls and Bridges (1974) and Rock 'n' Roll (1975); Harrison's All Things Must Pass (1970), Living in the Material World (1973), Dark Horse (1974) and Extra Texture (Read All About It) (1975); and Starr's Ringo (1973), Goodnight Vienna (1974) and Ringo's Rotogravure (1976).
 In 1973, Voormann created the album sleeve and booklet artwork for Starr's album Ringo, on which he also played bass.